PennyLaneAI/pennylane/doc/code/qml_fourier.rst

 Consider a quantum circuit that depends on a parameter vector :math:`x` with length :math:`N`.
-The circuit involves application of some unitary operations :math:`U(x)`, and then measurement a particular expectation value :math:`P`.
-Analytically the expectation value can be computed as
+The circuit involves application of some unitary operations :math:`U(x)`, and then measurement of a particular expectation value :math:`P`.
+Analytically, the expectation value can be computed as

 .. math::